openwdl/wdl/versions/development/SPEC.md

 ### Command Section

 The `command` section is the *task section* that starts with the keyword 'command', and is enclosed in either curly braces `{ ... }` or triple angle braces `<<< ... >>>`.
-It defines a bash shell script which will be run in the execution environment after all of the inputs are staged and before the outputs are evaluated.
+It defines a shell command which will be run in the execution environment after all of the inputs are staged and before the outputs are evaluated.
+The body of the command also allows placeholders for the parts of the command line that need to be filled in.

+Expression placeholders are denoted by `${...}` or `~{...}` depending on whether they appear in a `command { }` or `command <<< >>>` body styles.

 #### Expression Placeholders